 Generally speaking, faceshields cut from extrusion sheets provide better impact resistance than injection molded faceshields

-Face Shield Materials
+Materials

 When it comes to selecting face shields, the most important consideration is the lens plate.
 The quality of the lens plate ultimately reflects the clarity and impact resistance of the face shield.
 Cheaper materials with poor clarity often result in dizziness and fatigue after a period of time.
-Here are some common materials for face shields.
+Here are some common materials for face shields:

 - Polycarbonate (PC)